HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.python.testing.md

 ![Configure Python Tests button displayed in the Test Explorer when tests haven't been configured.](/assets/test-explorer-no-tests-esu9jx4wo1ds.png)

 You can configure your tests anytime by using the **Python: Configure Tests** command from the [[vs.1.7.docs.getstarted.userinterface.md#command-palette]].
 You can also configure testing manually by setting either `python.testing.unittestEnabled` or `python.testing.pytestEnabled` to true.
-Each framework also has specific configuration settings as described under [[vs.1.7.#test-configuration-settings]] for their folders and patterns.
+Each framework also has specific configuration settings as described under [test-configuration-settings](#test-configuration-settings) for their folders and patterns.

 If both frameworks are enabled, then the Python extension will only run `pytest`.